aptise/peter_sslers/README.md

 `Pyramid` applications are based on `.ini` configuration files.
 You can use multiple files to deploy the server differently on the same machine, or on different environments.

-You can run this on SQLite or switch to Posgtresql by adjusting the sqlalchemy url
+You can run this on SQLite or switch to PosgtreSQL by adjusting the SqlAlchemy url

-If you run via sqlalchemy, you'll need to setup the database BEFORE running `initialize_peter_sslers_db`
+If you run via PosgtreSQL, you'll need to setup the database BEFORE running `initialize_peter_sslers_db`

 roughly, that entails...